Russ Yeast

-Craig Russell Yeast II (born May 8, 1999) is an football safety for the Cincinnati Bengals of the National Football League (NFL). has previously played in the National Football League (NFL) for the Los Angeles Rams and Carolina Panthers.
+Craig Russell Yeast II (born May 8, 1999) is a football safety for the Cincinnati Bengals of the National Football League (NFL).
+He has also played for the Los Angeles Rams and Carolina Panthers.
 He played college football for the Louisville Cardinals and Kansas State Wildcats.

 College career

 Yeast played college football at Louisville from 2017 to 2020 before transferring to Kansas State for the 2021 season.